Posted June 2020

 What about the debt avalanche method?

-A debt avalanche is an alternative approach where you focus on the debt with the highest interest first, rather than the debt with the lowest balance.
+A debt avalanche - also referred to as debt stacking - is an alternative approach where you focus on the debt with the highest interest first, rather than the debt with the lowest balance.

 Which one is right for you depends on your financial situation, as well as how well you know yourself.
-If you’re a little more disciplined with your finances?
-You may want to consider the Debt Avalanche approach.
+If you’re more disciplined with your finances?
+You may want to consider the debt avalanche approach.

 It's time to melt your debts away